flexdash/node-red-flexdash/README.md

 ## Installation

-To install node-red-contrib-flexdash use:
+To install node-red-flexdash use:

-`npm i node-red-contrib-flexdash`
+`npm i @flexdash/node-red-flexdash`

 ## Configuration